Plastic Materials Selection

-Applications: Automotive components, Electronic connectors, Gears, Consumer products, and Industrial products.
+Applications: Automotive components, Electronic connectors, Gears, Consumer products, and Industrial plastic products.

 Versatile, semi-crystalline materials with broad property range.
 Performance is similar to Nylon.
 Resists abrasion, temperature, moisture.
 Effective electrical barrier with superb impact strength.
 Subject to failure is notched under stress.
 Difficult to mold to extremely tight tolerances.